jason-p-nguyen/threat-hunting-projects/dropbox_exfiltration/README.md

 ## Scenario

 An employee in the finance department reported witnessing a colleague drag and drop documents into a web-based Dropbox interface.
-Dropbox is not authorized within the company, and concerns were raised about potential data exfiltration.
+Dropbox is not authorised within the company, and concerns were raised about potential data exfiltration.
 The incident was escalated to the Security Operations Center (SOC) to investigate any unauthorized Dropbox usage and whether sensitive files were transferred externally.

 [See how I built this hunt: Step-by-step scenario creation for Dropbox Exfiltration](dropbox_exfiltration_scenario_creation.md)